skroutz/rails-style-guide/README.md

 ### Models

 * Do not mock the models in their own specs.
-* Use fabrication to make real objects.
+* Use FactoryGirl to make real objects.
 * It is acceptable to mock other models or child objects.
 * Create the model for all examples in the spec to avoid duplication.